WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-08-microservices-getting-started.md

 ---
 title: 'Microservices - Getting Started'
-date: 2020-04-08T16:49:59+02:00
+date: 2020-04-08
 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: [Docker, High Availability, Kubernetes, Microservice]
 description: Many developers have heard about microservices and that it's the next great thing.
 But for many developers, microservices is just another buzzword.
 ---
-Many developers have heard about microservices and that it&#8217;s the next great thing.
+Many developers have heard about microservices and that it's the next great thing.
 But for many developers I have talked to, microservices is just another buzzword like DevOps.
 I have been working on different projects using microservices for a bit more than a year and in this post, I want to talk about the theory and the ideas behind the concept. <a href="/programming-microservices-net-core-3-1/" target="_blank" rel="noopener noreferrer">In my next posts</a>, I will show how to implement a microservice using ASP .NET Core 3.1.

 ## What is a Microservice?

 As the name already suggests, a microservice is very small.
 The opinions on how small vary.
 Some say not more than a hundred lines, some say that it should do one thing.
 My opinion is that a microservice should offer one or more methods in the same context.
 Take a customer service for example.
-This service could offer methods to do the registration, login and changing the user&#8217;s password.
+This service could offer methods to do the registration, login and changing the user's password.

 For your application, take the microservices you need to compose the wanted functionality.
 For example, if you have an online shop, you could have microservices for products, search, wishlist, customers, and orders.

 ### Why are Microservices so popular?

 The most important aspect of a microservice is that it works completely independently.
 This means that a microservice has its own database (or other storage).
-This is very important because this guarantees that changes in other services won&#8217;t break the microservice.
+This is very important because this guarantees that changes in other services won't break the microservice.
 It might sound strange in the beginning that a microservice is a small application itself, especially with its own database but this makes it way easier to change or deploy new features.
 This is the same principle as KISS (Keep it simple stupid) and SRP (Single Responsibility Principle) in programming.
 Both principles strive to keep things small and simple.

 A big reason why microservices became so popular is the fact that it helps to achieve high availability for your application.
 To achieve this high availability you must not couple services together and keep the connections loose.
 This loose connection can be achieved by using message systems like RabbitMQ, Azure Queue or Azure Service Bus.
 A service sends a message to the queue and the other services can process this message.
 If a service is offline, the message will stay in the queue and the service can process all messages once it is back online.
 The downside of this approach is that it leads to a lot more complexity and problems like latency, consistency and debugging.
 I will talk more about that in the Disadvantages of Microservices section further down.